MicrosoftDocs/azure-devops-docs/docs/organizations/security/add-users-team-project.md

 ## Add users or groups to a team

 Add existing users or security groups to a team from the **Project settings> Teams** page.
 From this interface you can only add existing users or security groups.
+To add a custom security group, see [Set permissions at the project- or collection-level](set-project-collection-level-permissions.md).

 ::: moniker range="= azure-devops"